SanjeebLama/learning-in-public/Interview-Questions/common-questions.md

 - Your company's focus on innovation and commitment to employee development resonates with my career goals, and
 - I believe this role aligns perfectly with what I'm looking for in my next step.

+**Example Response:**

+"I made the decision to leave my previous role due to a challenging work environment that was negatively impacting my physical and mental well-being.
+Despite my efforts to navigate the situation, I ultimately prioritized my health and well-being.
+I'm now eager to transition into a more positive and supportive work environment where I can thrive and contribute effectively."

 </details>

 ### Q5.
 Describe your most challenging project.